 Comprehensive and Collision

-Individuals who currently lease or have a car loan on their vehicle will be required by the lien holder to carry both comprehensive and collision coverage on their automobile w88.
+Individuals who currently lease or have a car loan on their vehicle will be required by the lien holder to carry both comprehensive and collision coverage on their automobile w88 slot.
 However, when trying to determine how much insurance to carry, it’s important to know what each type of coverage protects you against.

 Comprehensive coverage protects you against any damages incurred in non-accidents, such as hail damage, flood, fire, or cracked windshield.
 Conversely, collision protects you against any damage incurred during a collision with either another car or object.